 Where you receive electronic marketing communications such as event communications and newsletters from us, you may opt out of receiving further marketing communications by following the opt-out instructions provided in the communication.

-For individuals located in the EEA
+For individuals located in the EEA or UK

 What does this mean?